Holidays in Merano

 More great walking route inspiration

-You can view lots more recommended routes and download tour maps and pocket-sized print-outs from the Merano tourist office, you can access public transport timetables and prices from here, too.
+You can have a look at more recommended routes and download tour maps and pocket-sized print-outs from the Merano tourist office, you can access public transport timetables and prices from here, too.
+Guided walks with qualified nature and landscape guides on the walking trails around Merano are also available.
+You can book and pay for these locally through the tourist office.

 Recommended equipment